dev-leonzera/dev-leonzera/README.md

 ## About Me

-- :books: Graduating IT in IFRN :green_heart: ❤
+- :books: Graduating Backend Development in Anhanguera🧡 ❤
 - 💻 Currently available for work as Web Developer
 - 🌱 Currently learning about Design Patterns, Architecture, UX/UI and some other cool things.